Tags:

 You can see them every morning

-In the city streets and the country towns
+In the city and the quiet country towns

 Let me thank you for your time

-You a forty hour week for a livin',
+You work a forty week for a livin',

 Just to send it on down the line